Controversial Pakistani nuclear bomb father dies at 85 - ExBulletin

 Pakistan’s nuclear program and Khan’s involvement have long been the subject of allegations and criticism.

 Khan was accused by the United States of exchanging nuclear secrets with neighboring Iran and North Korea in the 1990s after Washington sanctioned Pakistan for its nuclear weapons program.
 For 10 years, during the Soviet occupation of neighboring Afghanistan, successive US presidents certified that Pakistan was not developing nuclear weapons.
-Certification was required under US law to enable US aid to anti-Communist rebels across Pakistan.
+The certification was required under US law to allow US aid to anti-Communist Afghan rebels across Pakistan.

 But in 1990, just months after Soviet troops withdrew from Afghanistan in 1989, Washington slapped Pakistan with crippling sanctions ending all aid to the country, including military and humanitarian aid.